GoyfAscetic/resume/Resume/Adam Eidelsafy - Resume.md

 ## EXPERIENCE
 ### NYSHEX \- *Lead Software Engineer*
 July 2022 \- Present (New York, NY)
-- Rearchitected thirteen features with Kafka, Spring Boot, & Postgres to reduce the time needed to produce a chart from 60secs to 300ms
+- Rearchitected thirteen endpoints with Kafka, Spring Boot, & Postgres to reduce average response time from 30secs to 300ms
-- Pioneered a new strategy to deploy redesigned features simultaneously without any disruption
+- Pioneered a new strategy to deploy thirteen redesigned features simultaneously without any disruption
-- Created a data ingestion pipeline with Python that processes over 74,000,000 records in 5 mins everyday
+- Created a data ingestion pipeline with Python that processes +14,000,000 records/min every day
-- Developed a report to consolidates all data for a client, securring $450,000/year in revenue
+- Developed a report to consolidates all account data for a client, securring $450,000/year in revenue
-- Directed a team of eight engineers to merge of two enterprise client accounts by combining data across 40 databases
+- Directed a team of eight engineers to merge of two enterprise client accounts by safely combining data across 40 databases
 ### Procore (acquired Honest Buildings) \- *Senior Software Engineer*
 Mar 2020 \- July 2022 (New York, NY)
 - Responsible for enhancing the backend of Procore’s Bidding tool using Ruby on Rails and PostgreSQL Oversaw the development of a tool to organize over 24 million bids.